Skip to main content

 Spark Curiosity in Your Classroom

-At CloudResearch, we know science thrives on curiosity.
-That's why we created Spark — a groundbreaking initiative designed to fuel student learning by reducing the financial barriers to online research.
-Whether you're guiding students through introductory methods or advanced projects, Spark is here to help.
+Science thrives on curiosity.
+That's why we created Spark — an initiative designed to fuel student learning by reducing the financial barriers to online research within the classroom.
+A natural complement to our open-access textbook with Cambridge University Press, Spark provides funds for both students in introductory methods or those working on advanced projects.

 How It Works